lhcb/starterkit-lessons/first-analysis-steps/lhcb-dev.md

 {% endprereq %}

 In this lesson, we'll show you a complete workflow for developing the LHCb software using the `git` version control system.
-At LHCb, we use Gitlab to manage our git repositories.
-Among other features, Gitlab allows you to browse the source code for each project, and to review new changes (called *merge requests*) in a convenient web interface.
-You can find the CERN Gitlab instance at https://gitlab.cern.ch.
+At LHCb, we use GitLab to manage our git repositories.
+Among other features, GitLab allows you to browse the source code for each project, and to review new changes (called *merge requests*) in a convenient web interface.
+You can find the CERN GitLab instance at https://gitlab.cern.ch.

 In principle, there are multiple ways of interacting with the LHCb software